 Do you know how much sugar you’ve consumed today?
 If you’re an average American, it’s likely in the ballpark of 420 calories worth – 28 teaspoons!
 The recommendation is no more than 100 calories/6 teaspoons for women and 150 calories/9 teaspoons for men.
-Consider that a single piece of Black-Out Cake from The Cheesecake Factory contains 38 teaspoons of added sugar while a 24-ounce Very Vanilla Shake from Cold Stone Creamery includes 33 teaspoons and you can see that many of us are in big, big trouble.
+Consider that a single piece of Black-Out Cake from The Cheesecake Factory contains 38 teaspoons of added sugar and a 24-ounce Very Vanilla Shake from Cold Stone Creamery includes 33 teaspoons, and you can see that many of us are in big, big trouble.

 It’s not because we are standing around pouring sugar into our mouths that we are consuming so damn much sugar – it is added to 75% of the foods and beverages available for purchase at the grocery store.
-You might think that you’re safe because you don’t drink soda and you don’t buy “junk food” like cookies or toaster pastries, or because you don’t order dessert very often, but have you checked out the sugar content of your pasta sauce or your oatmeal?
+You might think you’re safe because you don’t drink soda and don’t buy “junk food” like cookies or toaster pastries, or because you don’t order dessert very often, but have you checked out the sugar content of your pasta sauce or your oatmeal?
 The fact that Americans now spend 23% of their grocery money on processed foods while it was half this much 20 years ago goes a long way towards explaining how we got ourselves into this predicament.

-The fact that people who eat more sugar tend to weigh more is far from being the only problem; eating a high sugar diet has been shown to increase your risk of developing: diabetes, non-alcohol fatty liver disease, insulin resistance, high blood sugar, metabolic syndrome, heart disease, and/or gout.
-You might have heard that sugar causes cancer and the spread of cancer, but this is one thing that you can stop worrying about…for now.
+The fact that people who eat more sugar tend to weigh more is far from being the only problem; eating a high sugar diet has been shown to increase your risk of developing: diabetes, non-alcohol fatty liver disease, insulin resistance, high blood sugar, metabolic syndrome, heart disease, or gout.
+You might have heard that sugar causes cancer and the spread of cancer, but this is one thing that you can stop worrying about for now.
 Currently, there is very little evidence outside of preliminary animal research that this is true.
 Being overweight, though, definitely increases the risk of many types of cancer.

 High fructose corn syrup and table sugar have very similar effects on blood levels of insulin, glucose, triglycerides, and satiety hormones (the hormones that signal your brain when you’re full).
 It’s not just high fructose corn syrup that is about half fructose and half glucose – most sweeteners are: